ArchonVodka/ts-secure-mock/README.md

 **_Checking the Server:_**

 Once started, the server will be available at https://localhost:3000 (or another port specified in the configuration).
+Swagger will also be automatically generated with all supporting specs at https://localhost:3000/api-docs.

 ## Supported types TypeScript